-What is the role of payment systems in financial sector?
+What is the role of payment systems in the financial sector?

 Who are the stakeholders involved in payment systems?

-Under article 4 of the law, the participants of the payment systems are composed of the Central bank, treasure, financial institutions, centrals counterparties, system settlement agent, system operators, postal financial services and other issuers of payment instrument.
-However, the Central bank is required to ensure the promotion, security, efficiency and solidity of the payment systems.
+Under article 4 of the law, the participants of the payment systems are composed of the Central bank, treasure, financial institutions, central counterparties, system settlement agents, system operators, postal financial services, and other issuers of the payment instruments.

-The setting up, operation and issue of payment instruments requires the obtaining of license delivered by the Central bank (art 108).
-The applicant of license is required to provide information to the Central bank such as business plan, program of activities, proof of capital, description of measures taken to protect the funds of users of payment instruments, etc. (Art110).
+The setting up, operation, and issue of payment instruments requires the obtaining of a license delivered by the Central bank (art 108).
+The applicant of the license is required to provide information to the Central bank such as a business plan, a program of activities, proof of capital, description of measures taken to protect the funds of users of payment instruments, etc. (Art110).

 What institution is competent to receive claims relating to payment instruments?

-The payment order is given through instrument means set on paper form or by any unhand written method (Art 40).
-The signature of decision-maker set on payment instrument or given by any unhand written method.
+The payment order is given through instrument means to set on a paper form or by any unhand written method (Art 40).
+The signature of the decision-maker set on the payment instrument or given by any unhand written method.